MrBSykes/azure-shared-responsibilities-analysis/README.md

 The current setup uses Microsoft-managed encryption keys — appropriate for non-sensitive log data.
 For federal environments handling CUI or classified data, customer-managed keys (CMK) in Azure Key Vault would be required, shifting key custody from Microsoft to the organization.

 ### Private Endpoints for All PaaS Resources
 sykeslogstorage currently accepts connections from the public internet (secured by RBAC and TLS).
-At production scale, every PaaS resource would use Private Endpoints — making resources reachable only from within a VNet and invisible to the public internet.
+At production scale, every PaaS resource would use Private Endpoints, making resources reachable only from within a VNet and invisible to the public internet.
 This moves network controls from Shared toward You.

 ### Zero Trust Identity Architecture
 At production scale in a federal environment, identity controls would include:
 - Conditional Access with MFA required for all users
-- Privileged Identity Management (PIM) — just-in-time admin elevation
+- Privileged Identity Management (PIM) just-in-time admin elevation
 - Azure AD Identity Protection — risk-based conditional access
 - No standing admin access, no shared credentials

 ### Formal RACI Documentation
 The matrix here assigns responsibility to "Microsoft" or "You."
-At production scale, a formal RACI matrix would name specific teams, roles, and individuals — including the Authorizing Official (AO), ISSO, System Owner, and Cloud Service Provider — as required for FedRAMP authorization.
+At production scale, a formal RACI matrix would name specific teams, roles, and individuals, including the Authorizing Official (AO), ISSO, System Owner, and Cloud Service Provider as required for FedRAMP authorization.

 ---